 What should an employee service recognition award programme look like today?

-The ultimate aim for any service recognition programme is to show your workforce gratitude towards their dedication.
+The ultimate aim for any long service recognition programme is to show your workforce gratitude towards their dedication.
 This will make them feel valued, which in turn will encourage them to stay longer.

-Our reward experts’ advice is to follow four essential steps when developing your service recognition programme.
+Our reward experts’ advice is to follow four essential steps when developing your long service recognition programme.
 These are:

 Step 1.
 Develop a solid Service Award Strategy